-One of the things I was most excited about going to high school for was that I was now able to take the auto mechanics and construction classes.
+One of the things I was most excited about going to high school was that I was now able to take the auto mechanics and construction classes.
 I took them all through high school and loved every minute of it.
-I learned, fixed and made things that a lot of people didn’t.
-How many of you can honestly say you are comfortable with changing a flat tire on your own?
+I learned, fixed and made things that a lot of people didn’t, how many of you can honestly say you are comfortable with changing a flat tire on your own?
 I can say with all honesty I am and that’s because of my awesome auto teacher.
-My technology teachers not only gave me the skills and knowledge about their trades but also the courage to love the trades; to not be scared of trying something totally out of my comfort zone and to not care about what people think.
+My technology teachers not only gave me the skills and knowledge about their trades but also the courage to love the trades.
+To not be scared of trying something totally out of my comfort zone and to not care about what people think.

 I remember showing up for my first welding class and them telling me that I would need safety boots, safety glasses and a welding helmet for tomorrow.
 The first thing I thought to myself is, “What have I done?!
-I have gotten myself into something I can’t handle, I know nothing about welding!
-This is a horrible idea”.
-Then it got worse after I got all my equipment and they asked me to actually weld something.
-I don’t think I have ever sweated that much for a school assignment and it wasn’t from the heat of my torch.
-But with practice, some really great teachers and perseverance, I got the hang of it and now I am actually a very good welder.
-I am able to weld in shielded metal, arc welding in flat, horizontal and vertical positions.
+I have gotten myself into something I can’t handle, I know nothing about welding this is a horrible idea”.
+Then it got worse after I got all my equipment and they asked me to actually weld something, I don’t think I have ever sweated that much for a school assignment and it wasn’t from the heat of my torch.
+But with practice, some really great teachers and perseverance I got the hang of it and now I am actually a good welder.
+I am able to weld in shielded metal arc welding in flat, horizontal and vertical positions.
 I can use gas metal arc and flux core arc welding machines and I am learning tungsten arc welding at the moment.

 For those of you out there wondering what kind of woman I am, I would say I am not your typical looking welder, but then again isn’t that what we are trying to change?
 The notion of what the “typical” welder looks like?
-So this is what the typical welder looks like – a petite 19-year-old woman, who stands at five feet and two inches, has a boyfriend and loves to go shopping just as much as anyone.
-The moral of the story is look at trades when you are deciding on college programs – any trade!
-Believe me, it’s a rewarding experience that is challenging.
+So this is what the typical welder looks like, a petite 19 year old woman, who stands at five feet and 2 inches, has a boyfriend and loves to go shopping just as much as anyone.
+The moral of the story is look at trades when you are deciding on college programs, any trade, believe me it’s a rewarding experience, that is challenging.